List of schemes and legislation

 If an employer sends an employee to work temporarily outside the Netherlands, this is called ‘international posting’.
 Self-employed persons can also be ‘posted’.

 If you are an employer and you post an employee to work in another country, it is important to know which country you have to pay social insurance contributions in .
-We can find this out for you.
+We can assess the situation for you.

 Child benefit is a contribution towards the cost of bringing up a child.
 It stops when your child turns 18.
 Child benefit is paid every quarter .
 The amount you can receive depends on your child’s age.